-This report is an independent technical review of the geology, exploration, mineral resource estimates, and mining scoping studies for the Irumafimpa and Kora gold deposits at the Kainantu project.
+This report is an independent technical report dated 02 March 2017 of the geology, exploration, mineral resource estimates, and mining scoping studies for the Irumafimpa and Kora gold deposits at the Kainantu project.
+The Kainantu property covers a total area of 405 sq.km and is located in the Eastern Highlands Province of Papua New Guinea, approximately 180 km west-northwest of Lae.
+(Figure 1)